 - You’ll get better about identifying and communicating your contributions.

-- Depending on the size of your organization, it can be difficult to keep track of everyone.
+- Depending on the size of your organization, it can be difficult to keep track of everyone’s work.
 This helps out your supervisor and Human Resources department by keeping them up-to-date throughout the year and providing a paper trail to fall back on during a performance review.

-Don’t leave your career up to chance and risk being blindsided in a performance review.
+Don’t leave your remote career up to chance and risk being passed over for a promotion because your boss couldn’t see you in the office.
 Take matters into your own hands by determining the value you want to build, developing your own success metrics, and communicating progress frequently.

 This isn’t just about getting promotions and pay raises.
-Extra money and titles are nice, but ultimately, this is about building a rewarding and meaningful career for yourself.
+Extra money and titles are nice, but ultimately, this is about building a rewarding and meaningful career for yourself, regardless of where you choose to work.

 Our professional lives take up a significant portion of our time and play an outsized role in our internal narrative.
 Following these steps won’t just help you demonstrate your value to others — it will help you develop a concrete vision of what you want to accomplish and ensure that you’re taking the necessary steps to get there.
 Good luck!